 I am currently focused on the study of the physics of neurodegenerative diseases and their association to the disturbed dynamical interaction of materials in the central nervous system (arterial blood, venous blood, interstitial fluid, cerebrospinal fluid, the brain parenchyma and the newly discovered brain lymphatic system).
 Of particular interest is the theoretical elucidation of the hypothesised link between extra-cranial venous anomalies and pathologies, such as Multiple Sclerosis, Meniere’s disease and Parkinson’s disease.
 We are making progress on these very timely themes of practical relevance to so many people around the world.
 Advances are possible thanks to the contribution of research students, post-doctoral fellows, colleagues in Trento and collaboration with academics and medical doctors in Europe, USA and elsewhere.

-Our latest results on this topic will be presented as an invited plenary talk entitled “Progress towards a global circulation mathematical model, incorporating detailed CSF and lymphatics dynamics”, at the next conference of the International Society for Neurovascular Disease to be held at The New York Academy of Sciences at 7 World Trade Center, New York, April 29th-30th, 2016.
+Some of our latest results on this topic were presented as an invited plenary talk entitled “Progress towards a global circulation mathematical model, incorporating detailed CSF and lymphatics dynamics”, at the conference of the International Society for Neurovascular Disease to be held at The New York Academy of Sciences at 7 World Trade Center, New York, April 29th-30th, 2016.